Bart the Daredevil: Springfield Gorge scene

 In the season thirteen episode "The Blunder Years", when the family is trying to find out why Homer cannot stop screaming after he is hypnotized, Homer flashes back to his greatest moment: jumping the Springfield Gorge, only to be interrupted by Lisa saying "Everyone's sick of that memory," referring to the fact that the scene has been referenced so many times.
 The scene is also referenced in the season fourteen episode "Treehouse of Horror XIII", in which numerous Homer's clones created in the episode fall down the gorge.

 "Bart the Daredevil" was once again referenced in The Simpsons Movie when Bart and Homer jump over Springfield Gorge on a motorcycle, and when they land on the other side, the ambulance from this episode can be seen in the background (still smashed against the tree).
 It is also referenced in the Family Guy season thirteen episode "The Simpsons Guy", where Homer and Peter Griffin fell down to Earth in Kang and Kodos' ship and jump the gorge during their fight.

-In "Lisa the Boy Scout", a fake deleted scene is "leaked" in which Homer awakens from a long coma after jumping the gorge, thereby "revealing" all the outlandish episode plot lines where all a coma dream.
+In "Lisa the Boy Scout", a fake deleted scene is "leaked" in which Homer awakens from a long coma after jumping the gorge, thereby "revealing" all the outlandish episode plot lines were all a coma dream.
 This was a reference to a real fan theory, although the original theory was about Homer's coma in "So It's Come to This: A Simpsons Clip Show".
+In "Bart's Birthday", Conan O'Brien presents an alternate version of the gorge scene that apparently would have ended the series, in which Homer is killed when the falling skateboard impales him in the head.
+According to him, the scene was rewritten as the result of Rupert Murdoch getting a large bill for the Bart balloon at the Macy's Thanksgiving Day Parade.